Holtkamp Organ Company: Walter Henry Holtkamp (1919–1962)

 In 1919, Walter Henry Holtkamp returned from Europe after two years in the Army during the First World War.
 He joined the firm and began working side by side with his father.
 The company prospered and expanded its geographic range from the east coast to the Dakotas.
 The late 1920s and early 1930s were difficult times for the shop, times that brought with them multiple challenges.
 First was the Great Depression.
 With the Stock Market Crash of 1929 the optimism of the Roaring Twenties began to evaporate.
-In March 1931, Henry Holtkamp died.
-In June of that year Mary, Holtkamp died.
+In March 1931, Henry Holtkamp died in Minot, ND while fulfilling a contract at All Saints Episcopal Church.
+In June of that year Mary Holtkamp died.
 Walter Holtkamp Sr. was left as the sole creative director of the firm.

 As the 1930s began the company was still building as many as twenty organs in a year.
 By 1934 that number had dwindled to four.
 It was at this point that Walter met Melville Smith.
 Melville Smith had been hired as a professor of music theory at Western Reserve University in 1930.
 Following his appointment, Smith journeyed to France to study with Nadia Boulanger, where through his association with Andre Marchal, Joseph Bonnet, and others in the Paris organ scene, he became aware of and inspired by the music which was then being rediscovered, the organ music of the 16th, 17th and 18th centuries.
 It was through this association, and the association with Arthur Quimby, an organist at the Cleveland Museum of Art, that Walter's work began its movement away from a more orchestral oriented organ of the early 1930s, best suited to homophonic music, towards an instrument that would render clear polyphony.